seutje/LatentNoise/DEVLOG.md

 - Updated BYOM default hyperparameters (epochs, learning rate, and worker fallbacks) to mirror the `npm run train` CLI defaults for consistent training behavior.
 - Synced the drawer form inputs with the new defaults and confirmed the pipeline continues to sanitize overrides correctly.
 - Verified repository health with `npm run lint` and `npm test`.

+## 2025-10-26 - BYOM Correlation Alerts
+- Formatted trained correlation metrics inside `app.js` so BYOM completions surface per-correlation scores and combined fitness using the shared `formatCorrelation` helper.
+- Triggered a success toast (with alert fallback) when training finishes, mirroring the CLI correlation summary for quick review in the browser UI.
+- Revalidated the repository via `npm run lint` and `npm test`.

+## 2025-10-26 - BYOM Correlation Notification Polish
+- Updated the BYOM training completion notification formatting to include line breaks before each feature/output pair for improved readability.
+- Confirmed the summary still lists combined fitness when available and falls back to the original save confirmation when no correlations are reported.
+- Adjusted notification text styling so newline characters are preserved in toast content and validated with `npm run lint` and `npm test`.